 HOA Defense, Litigation, and Consumer Fraud

 We represent homeowners and consumers who find themselves in disputes with HOAs, their management companies, and the law firms who represent them.
-Your HOA has a team of lawyers and other professionals at their disposal.
+Your HOA has a team of attorneys and other professionals at their disposal.
 You should, too.

 The Dessaules Law Group is one of the few Arizona law firms that represent homeowners against their HOA.
 If you have been sued by your HOA, threatened with a lawsuit, or just feel that you are being treated unfairly you need to protect your rights and your greatest asset.